Roboy/ss18_showmaster/README.md

 ### 1. Facial Expressions

 Roboy's facial expressions are animated in Unity.
 The corresponding repository is in https://github.com/Roboy/RoboyUnityFace
-Futher instructions and documentation can be found in the README https://github.com/Roboy/RoboyUnityFace/tree/face_julian

-In addition to the old faces and expressions in Unity, the following faces & emotions were added in SS18 by animating them in Unity and can be triggered via ROS:
+In addition to the old faces and expressions in Unity, the following faces & emotions were added in SS18 by animating them in Unity and can be triggered via dialogue and manually via the keyboard (useful for fairs):
- - suprised Roboy
- - crying Roboy
- - irritated Roboy
- - Roboy wearing sunglasses
- - Roboy wearing spectacles
- - Roboy having a moustache
+ - tongue out (keyboard : D), happy (Q), lucky (Y), pissed (N), angry (A), irritated (X), hypno eyes (V), colored hypno eyes (U), rolling  eyes (I), surprised (Z), pirate (P), cryingRoboy (C), glasses (G), moustache (M), pink sunglasses (F)

+Futher instructions and documentation can be found in the README https://github.com/Roboy/RoboyUnityFace

 ### 2. Generative Models for Chitchat as a Fallback-Answer
 The new model is originating from Facebooks Dialog Research Platform [ParlAI](https://github.com/Roboy/ParlAI/).
 There, several state of the art implementations as well as several datasets are integrated in one platform.
 For Roboy, the profilememory implementation was choosen based on the Personachat dataset.